kaist-amsg/PerovskiteSynthesizability_Manuscript2021/README.md

 Guide
 -----
 1PU_Split.py splits the data (splits_Perov_All.json) in accordance to the inductive PU learning method.
 2Train.py trains 100 PU learning model.
 The model weights trained with MP data is in base_weights, which are then transferred and retrained, weight of which are saved in weights folder.
 3Predict.py makes prediction to all the data, which is summarized in the file "prediction.csv."
+For making new prediction, use 4New_Predict.py, and put test data in data4prediction folder.
+The result will be summarized in prediction.csv.

 - ./data folder contains crystal data (*.cif), elemental combination of each crystal file (Perov_All_ABC.json), and the source of each cif file (cif_sources.json), and the icsd label (id_prop.csv).
 - ./gcnn folder contains the python module for data preprocessing and model construction.